F Material Accounting Policy Information

 All equity investments in scope of Ind AS 109 are measured at fair value.
 Equity instruments which are held for trading are classified as at FVTPL.
 For all other equity instruments, the Company may make an irrevocable election to present in other comprehensive income subsequent changes in the fair value.
 The Company makes such election on an instrument-by instrument basis.
 The classification is made on initial recognition and is irrevocable.
 If the Company decides to classify an equity instrument as at FVTOCI, then all fair value changes on the instrument, excluding dividends, are recognized in the OCI.
 There is no recycling of the amounts from OCI to statement of profit and loss, even on sale of investment.
 However, the Company may transfer the cumulative gain or loss within equity.
 Equity instruments included within the FVTPL category are measured at fair value with all changes recognized in the statement of profit and loss.

-Investment in subsidiaries, joint venture and associates are carred at Cost in separate financial Statement less impairment if any.
+Investment in subsidiaries, joint venture and associates are carred at Cost in separate revised financial Statement less impairment if any.

-Current Investments :- Investments that are readily realisable and intended to be held for not more than one year from the date on which such investments are made, are classified as current investments.
-All other investments are classified as non-current investments.
+Current Investments :-Investments that are readily realisable and intended to be held for not more than one year from the date on which such investments are made, are classified as current investments.

 Current investments: are carried at fair value with the changes in fair value taken through the statement of Profit and Loss.

-h) Inventories:
+h) Inventories

 Inventories are valued at the lower of cost and net realisable value.

-a) Stores and materials are valued at lower of cost and net realizable value.
+Stores and materials are valued at lower of cost and net realizable value.
 Net realizable value is the estimated selling price less estimated cost necessary to make the sale.
 The weighted average method of inventory valuation is used to determine the cost.

 i) Taxes